openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       For more information, see
       ``meta-poky/conf/templates/default/local.conf.sample`` in the
       :term:`Source Directory`.

+   :term:`USERADD_DEPENDS`
+      Specifies a list of recipes that create users / groups (via :term:`USERADD_PARAM` / :term:`GROUPADD_PARAM`) which a recipe
+      depends upon.
+This ensures that those users / groups are available when building a recipe.

    :term:`USERADD_ERROR_DYNAMIC`
       If set to ``error``, forces the OpenEmbedded build system to produce